slimzyBoom/NoteApp-v.2/README.md

-### 📒 Note-Taking API with TypeScript, Express, and MongoDB
+### 📚 Note-Taking API with TypeScript, Express, and MongoDB

 #### **Overview**
 This is a simple Note-Taking API built with **Node.js, Express, TypeScript, and MongoDB**.
 The API allows users to **create, update, delete, and fetch notes**, each categorized under a specific category.
+Notes without a specified category are automatically assigned to a default "General" category.

 ---

 ## ✨ Features
 ✅ **CRUD Operations for Notes** 📝
 ✅ **Category Support** for organizing notes 📂
+✅ **Automatic Category Assignment** when a category is not specified ✅
 ✅ **Validation Middleware** using TypeScript Generics ✅
 ✅ **Logging Middleware** to track API requests 📊
-✅ **MongoDB Integration** for data persistence 💾
+✅ **MongoDB Integration** for data persistence 📋

 ---